 Canada operates as a parliamentary democracy.
 At every federal election, every Canadian citizen over the age of 18 can cast a ballot to vote for our Prime Minister.
 But in addition to federal elections, there are also regular provincial and municipal elections that citizens can vote in.

 Voting gives you a say in who runs your country, province, territory, and town.
-It’s a major benefit and responsibility of citizenship.
+This a major benefit and responsibility of Canadian citizenship.

 As a Canadian citizen, you can also run for office.
 If you’re interested you can run in municipal, provincial, or federal elections.